 Throw an iron bar into the fire and its atoms start moving faster too, although in this case the atoms are bound in position, and so the movement is the form of a jiggling vibration.

 Sometimes an object is pulled or pushed in a particular direction, but its movement is stopped by some other force.
 In this case, the object is said to have potential energy – the potential to move.

 It’s a bit like a racing car driver pressing the accelerator with the handbrake still on – nothing much happens until she releases the brake.

 A glass sitting on a table is being pulled down by the force of gravity.
 But any movement is being stopped by a much stronger force – the electrical repulsion of the atoms in the table.
 Give the glass a nudge off the table, though, and it falls.

 For example, lots of energy is locked, like a coiled spring, inside atomic nuclei.
-This energy can be released when a uranium nucleus splits in two.
-The two halves are both positively charged, and so just after the split they are electrically repelled by other another and fly apart.
+This can be released when a uranium nucleus splits in two.
+The two halves are both positively charged, and so just after the split they are electrically repelled by another and fly apart.
 Thus the nuclear potential energy ends up as kinetic energy.

 As the Russian physicist Lev Okun said, “The more basic is a physical notion, the more difficult to define it in words.”
 For energy, the best we can do is say it’s the capacity to cause movement.

 And that should do us poor featherless bipeds just fine.